-Tucked away on peaceful residential streets in the city's historic heart are two apartments within grand 16th-century townhouses (one on via Guinigi, the other on via Mordini overlooking an impressive Roman colonnaded courtyard).
-Sympathetically renovated by the owners of the gorgeous Palazzetta del Vescovo, they exude a sense of grandeur from the moment you open the door.
-In Guinigi, double-height oak beamed ceilings crown the comfy open-plan lounge, while tall windows provide unimpeded views of the Guinigi tower, famously sprouting oak trees from its roof.
+Tucked away on a peaceful residential street in the city's historic heart is this stylish apartment, housed within a grand 16th-century palazzo on Via Guinigi.
+Sympathetically renovated by the owners of the gorgeous Palazzetta del Vescovo in Umbria, it exudes a sense of grandeur from the moment you open the door.
+Double-height oak beamed ceilings crown the comfy open-plan lounge, while tall windows provide unimpeded views of the Guinigi tower, famously sprouting oak trees from its roof.
 Walk through double doors to the bedroom and there's another surprise: original frescoes adorn every inch of wall and ceiling, creating the illusion of sleeping under a theatrical canopy.
-In cosy Mordini, you get original art by iconic actor Marcello Mastroianni, smart pale walls and painted beams, colour in cushions and kilims, and a stylish bedroom backed by a superbly swish bathroom.
-Both apartments have well-equipped kitchens for self-catering, with a washing machine for longer stays.
+It's perfectly practical too: there's a well-equipped kitchen for self-catering, and a washing machine for longer stays.

-- Lucca itself: a medieval gem which, hidden between the tourist honeypots of Pisa and Florence, is full of art, history and dolce vita (and fewer tourists)
+- Lucca itself: a medieval gem hidden between the tourist honeypots of Pisa and Florence, full of art, history and dolce vita

-- Being just 30 mins' drive from Pisa airport, you could come for a long weekend (the normal minimum stay is 4 nights, but they may accept 3-night requests)
+- Being just 30 mins from Pisa airport, you could come for a long weekend (the owners prefer stays of 4+ nights, but may accept 3)

-- Guinigi is on the 2nd floor, with no elevator, so won't suit those with mobility issues (Mordini is up one flight of stairs only to a mezzanine)
+- The apartment is on the 2nd floor, with no elevator, so won't suit those with mobility issues

 - Driving in the centre is very tricky, and the nearest free parking is outside the walls